pololu/a-star/README.txt

 https://github.com/pololu/zumo-32u4-arduino-library

-== Arduino add-on ==
+== Arduino IDE integration ==

-The "add-on" directory contains a folder named "pololu" which can be used to add a "Pololu A-Star 32U4" entry to the "Board" menu in the Arduino IDE.
-The add-on supports the 1.0.x, 1.5.x, and 1.6.x, versions of the Arduino IDE.
+These files can be used to add A-Star and Zumo support to the Arduino IDE.
+An entry for the "Pololu A-Star 32U4" will appear in the "Boards" menu when you do this.

-To install the add-on, copy the "pololu" folder into the "hardware" subfolder of the Arduino sketchbook location.
-The Arduino sketchbook location is typically in your Documents folder in a subfolder named "Arduino".
-You can see the sketchbook location in the Arduino IDE Preferences dialog, which is available from the File menu.
+To add A-Star and Zumo support to the Arduino IDE, download these files and rename the directory that contains this README to "avr".
+Next, locate your Arduino sketchbook folder, which is typically in your Documents folder in a subfolder named "Arduino".
+You can see the sketchbook location in the Arduino IDE preferences dialog, which is available from the File menu.
+Inside the Arduino sketchbook folder, add a folder named "hardware" if it does not already exist.
+Inside the "hardware" folder, add a folder named "pololu" if it does not already exist.
+Then move the "avr" folder (which includes this README, platform.txt, boards.txt, and other files) into the "pololu" folder.
+Restart the Arduino IDE.
+In the "Boards" menu, you should now see an entry for "Pololu A-Star 32U4".

 == Bootloader ==